-West Virginia House Votes To Impeach A State Supreme Court Justice
+West Virginia House Votes To Impeach 2 State Supreme Court Justices

 As the House discussed impeaching Loughry and the other justices, an amendment was introduced that would have recommended censure rather than removal from office.
 It was soundly rejected, with only five votes in favor.

-While the most public scrutiny has fallen on Loughry, the impeachment articles also name Chief Justice Margaret Workman, Justice Robin Davis and Justice Elizabeth Walker.
+While the most public scrutiny has fallen on Loughry, the impeachment articles also name Davis, Chief Justice Margaret Workman and Justice Elizabeth Walker.

 Of those three, Walker is named in the fewest number of articles.
 She's accused of spending too much on her office renovations and, along with the other three justices, of wasteful spending for things such as home computers and restaurant lunches.